Informational Circular No.

 -Health Savings Accounts: semi-monthly, deducted on the first and second pay dates of the month.
 Some deduction balancing adjustments can be processed by the State Employee Health Plan (SEHP) on the third pay date of the month when applicable.

-Attached is a revised calendar for the month of December 2017 that highlights the key payroll processing activity.
+Attached is a revised calendar for the end of November and the month of December 2018 that highlights the key payroll processing activity.
 This calendar does not provide the same level of detail as that provided in this informational circular.
 The attached calendar is intended for use as a supplementary reference tool to this informational circular.